Android One vs Custom UI: What are the benefits and drawbacks?

 Security updates for at least three years

 Google releases monthly security updates for Android.
-If you have an older, non first-party Android phone, you probably don’t get them.
+If you have an older, non first-party Android phone, you might not get them.

-Or at least, not on time, at any rate.
+Or at least, not as quickly.
 Security updates on non-Pixel or Android One devices are often delayed by months as they roll through testing, which isn’t ideal at a time when taking care of personal data is a top priority.

 Google’s “Project Treble” has gone some way towards streamlining security updates by separating the Android OS code from vendor specific (e.g Samsung) hardware code.